-To blog or not to blog?
-That is the question, as a famous Dane once asked.
+To blog or not to blog, that is the question.

 But blogging is not for the faint-hearted.
 Blogs are time-intensive and require discipline to maintain.
 And let's be clear: nobody is forcing your company to run a blog as part of your content marketing strategy.